enebular/docs/en/Releases/index.md

 # enebular edge agent Release Notes {#enebular-edge-agent}

-## Latest Release - 0.10.0 (Apr 27th, 2018)
+## Latest Release - 1.0.0 (May 18th, 2018)

-In 0.10.0 release, added `milkcocoa in` node and `milkcocoa out` node.
+In 1.0.0 release, enabled to monitor log data on enebular.

 ### New

-* A `milkcocoa in` node will trigger a flow to run.
-* A `milkcocoa out` node will send data to Milkcocoa.
+* As an enebular device management feature, it is now possible to monitor device logs.

 ### Fixed

-* When flow is deployed device isn't rebooted.
-* Fixed SSL connect bug.
-* Fixed `analog in` node's bug concerning the obtained value.
+N/A

 ### Changed

-* On `TSL2561` node, supported TSL2581(luminosity sensor) by automatic judgement.
+* Updated mbed OS to 5.8.2.

 ### Known Issues